ncbdrck/kinect_with_ROS/README.md

 By default, the samples should be installed in your home directory.

-Once the samples are installed, we need to update our `PATH`, so `Libfreenect` knows where to look for them.
+Once the samples are installed, we need to update our `CPATH`, so `Libfreenect` knows where to look for them.
 So for `~/.bashrc`:
 ```
 echo 'export CPATH=$CPATH:$HOME/NVIDIA_CUDA-10.1_Samples/common/inc' >> ~/.bashrc
 source $HOME/.bashrc